plicease/Archive-Libarchive-XS/README.md

 ## archive\_clear\_error($archive)

 Clears any error information left over from a previous call Not generally used in client code.
+Does not return a value.

 ## archive\_copy\_error($archive1, $archive2)